BawdyAnarchist/quBSD/Future_Development.md

 Take another hack at the recording device problems

+QMAP - New PARAM - CONNECT, that establishes a connection to a specified jail/VM

 ### SPECIFIC SCRIPTS

+qb-stop - Detect settings if the VM has PPT, and warn to stop internally.
+Popup warn if necessary.

 qb-i3-launch - had problems with double launching windows that already existed (on fully opened setup)